 Yes.
 The law provides (see SA example below) that if an executor/trustee witnesses the will they are not prevented from then acting in those roles.
 However, they should not be a witness if they are a nominated executor, trustee and a beneficiary as well; as is typically the case between spouses/partners.

-In South Australia, the Wills Act provides for an executor of a will to be a witness to it.
+In South Australia the statute on wills provides for an executor of a will to be a witness to it.
 Section 19 ‘Executor to be admitted a witness’ of the Wills Act 1936 (SA) states:

 Wills legislation in Tasmania is similar, see section 8 of the Wills Act 2008 (TAS).